-The ruins of Tikal are located in the rainforest of northern Guatamala.
+The ruins of Tikal are located in the dense rainforest of northern Guatamala.

-It is a very large complex with 3000 structures, many still not excavated.
+It is a very large complex with some 3000 structures, many still not excavated.

 Tikal was the capital of a major Maya state, led by powerful kings.